Resonance Grants

 Projects must align with FACEF’s vision, mission and values.

-Applications for curatorial research trips will be submitted directly by the curators.
+Applications for curatorial research trips are submitted directly by the curators.
 Projects must demonstrate a clear link to a specific curatorial or exhibition context (an art centre, institution, or major event).

 Eligible projects may be awarded funding of up to AUD $15,000.

-Please note that Resonance Grants will give priority to innovative practices and the creation of new works.
+The Resonance Grants initiative values diversity and inclusion, contemporary relevance, artistic merit, career development of the artists and gives priority to innovative practices and the creation of new works.

 Selection Process

-The projects will be selected through a single open call and evaluated by FACEF’s Jury of experts.
+The projects are selected through a single open call and evaluated by FACEF’s team and a Jury of experts.

 All applications must be submitted in English.

-Before applying, please consult the Frequently Asked Questions below.
+Please consult the Frequently Asked Questions below for more information.

 FREQUENTLY ASKED QUESTIONS